 - Freezing not recommended: The texture can become grainy and the glaze won’t hold up as well.

-Yes—just thaw it completely and pat it dry before cooking so it sears properly.
+- Frozen salmon works just fine.
+Just thaw it completely and pat it dry before cooking for the best texture.

 Other Recipes You’ll Love